cybertraining-dsc/su21-reu-376/project/index.md

 ---
 date: 2021-06-16
-title: "Report: Dentronics: Classifying Dental Implant Systems by using Automated Deep Learning"
+title: "Report: Dentronics: Classifying Dental Implant Systems by Using Automated Deep Learning"
 linkTitle: "Dentronics"
-tags: ["project", "reu","ai", "health"]
+tags: ["report", "reu", "ai", "health"]
 description: Artificial intelligence is a branch of computer science that focuses on building and programming machines to think like humans and mimic their actions.
 The proper concept definition of this term cannot be achieved simply by applying a mathematical, engineering, or logical approach but requires an approach that is linked to a deep cognitive scientific inquiry.
 The use of machine-based learning is constantly evolving the dental and medical field to assist with medical decision making process.
 In addition to diagnosis of visually confirmed dental caries and impacted teeth, studies applying machine learning based on artificial neural networks to dental treatment through analysis of dental magnetic resonance imaging, computed tomography, and cephalometric radiography are actively underway, and some visible results are emerging at a rapid pace for commercialization.
 Researchers have found deep convolutional neural networks to have a future place in the dental field when it comes to classification of dental implants using radiographic images.
 author: Jamyla Young
 github_url: https://github.com/cybertraining-dsc/su21-reu-376/edit/main/project/index.md